briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

 ### 335.071   Driving under ovi suspension

-1. _(a)_ No person whose driver’s or commercial driver’s license or permit or nonresident operating privilege has been suspended under Ohio R.C.
+1. _(a)_ No person whose driver's or commercial driver's license or permit or nonresident operating privilege has been suspended under Ohio R.C.
 4511.19, 4511.191, or 4511.196 or under Ohio R.C.
 4510.07 for a conviction of a violation of a municipal OVI ordinance shall operate any motor vehicle upon the public